Thuja plicata: Pathology

 Western redcedar shows susceptibility of varying degrees to the following soil pathogens: Armillaria ostoyae, Fomitopsis pinicola, Heterobasidion annosum, Phaeolus schweinitzii, Phellinus weirii, Rhizinia undulata, and Postia sericeomollis.
-Heart rot is commonly found in mature western redcedars, and can be categorized as either white rot or brown rot.
-White rot is caused by fungi that are able to break down all of the chemical components found in wood, including lignin, and presents as whitish or yellow wood with a spongy or stringy texture.
-Species responsible for white heart rot in western redcedar include Physisporinus rivulosus, Perenniporia subacida, Phellinidium ferrugineofuscum, Phellinus pini, and Ganoderma applanatum.
-Fungi that are responsible for brown rot are unable to break down lignin, resulting in brown wood with a cubic or crumbly texture.
-Research suggests that wood affected by brown rot may be subsequently buried in the soil with little further decay, resulting in carbon sequestration.
-Fungi including Fomitopsis pinicola, Laetiporus conifericola, and P. sericeomollis can cause brown heart rot in western redcedar.

 P. sericeomollis is responsible for brown cubical butt and pocket rot of cedar.
 It is the second-most common cause of decay in Western redcedar following P. weirii.
-Rather than forming a single column of decay in the heartwood, though, P. sericeomollis tends to cause rings or pockets of decay in the lower bole.
+Rather than forming a single column of decay in the heartwood, P. sericeomollis tends to cause rings or pockets of decay in the lower bole.

 While Western redcedar is a host to P. weirii, the fungus which causes the disease laminated root rot, it is rated as resistant while other conifers are rated as highly susceptible or susceptible.
-Instead of laminated root rot, P. weirii in Western redcedar expresses as a butt rot that can extend 2–3 m up the boles of living trees with the most extreme cases reaching 10 m.
-While the heart rot caused by the redcedar form of P. weirii does not kill the tree outright, it does severely weaken the lower portion of the bole which makes the tree highly susceptible to stem breakage.
+P. weirii in Western redcedar expresses as a butt rot.

 In addition to P. weirii, western redcedar is also less susceptible to H. annosum and A. ostoyae than other conifer species.
 Studies have found that western redcedar produces a phytochemical called thujaplicin which has been credited with granting the species its natural resistance to fungal attacks.
-Additional research has shown that western redcedar responds to A. ostoye infection by producing necrophylactic periderms and resin ducts near infection sites, containing the spread of the fungus.
-Examination of co-occurring Douglas-fir and western hemlock demonstrated that western redcedar forms these structures in response to infection more frequently and successfully than the other two species.
+Additional research has shown that western redcedar responds to A. ostoye infection by producing necrophylactic periderms and resin ducts near infection sites.
 Because of these natural defenses, it has been suggested that western redcedar may serve as a suitable alternative to other conifers when regenerating a site affected by these pathogens.